Loading...

 Off-Track Warnings

-GPX Settings → Warnings covers off-route, wrong-direction and waypoint-proximity alerts.
+GPX Settings → Warnings covers off-route, wrong-direction (a U-turn prompt when you ride a track against its direction) and waypoint-proximity alerts.
 Full detail in the Warnings guide.

 Continue Reading